 This is a very bizarre twist.
 I mean, do people really fall for this?
 Yep.
 For instance, some county treasurer in Michigan actually embezzled money from the county because he fell victim to one of the scams.
 How stupid can you get?

 A group called Ultrascan has been tracking 419 scams for a few years.
 According to a 2006 report, people in the U.S. lost over 700 million dollars was lost to 419 scams.
-I have no idea of this research is valid.
-Interestingly, this group calls Nigerian scams “rhizomatic.”
-I think a whole paper could be written on this subject.
+I have no idea if this research is valid.
+Interestingly, this group calls Nigerian scams “rhizomatic,” which I think deserves a whole paper discussion.
 (Someone else can do it…anyone?)
 You can see that it’s rhizomatic by reading the Wikipedia entry on Advance Fee Fraud.
 It lists several variations on the 419 scams.

 So, I’ve been joking on my 419/Nigerian/Spanish Prisoner/advance fee fraud scam emails for a while on my blog.
 Once, I even wrote some of these guys back, giving them the name of other scammers who they might appeal to for help raising funds.
-Little did I know that this is a sport that many people engage in.
+Little did I know that this is a well-practiced sport.
 It’s called “scambaiting.”
 A couple of years ago Wired magazine also had an article on scambaiting.
 I think I will do this more often!

-I’ve read in probably half a dozen websites that that Nigerian scams are something like the third largest industry in Nigeria.
+I’ve read, in probably half a dozen websites, that Nigerian scams are something like the third largest industry in Nigeria.
 I don’t know how true that is.
 I haven’t really seen a reliable source for that information.
 Apparently the problem is so large, that the Central Bank of Nigeria released a press release about it, a copy of which can be found on The U.S. Post Office website.

 A site called Quatloos has a Nigerian Scam Gallery of letters.
 When I have some time, I’m going to go through it and maybe submit some that I’ve collected.
 Another scam gallery can be found on fraudgallery.com.
 This site also has links to other scam galleries.
 Also, the scams have morphed, now posted on Craig’s List, Monster.com (hiring people to be the go-between for money from the U.S. to Nigeria), chat rooms, facebook, and there are even rental based Nigerian scams that cheat landlords out of money, and Nigerian scams regarding puppies.